amina-taleb/amina-taleb/README.md

 # 💫 About Me:

-🔭 I’m currently working on developing skills in web development, artificial intelligence, and cybersecurity.  <br>👯 I’m looking to collaborate on projects that involve cutting-edge AI applications, secure web platforms, or innovative solutions in technology.  <br>🤝 I’m looking for help with finding an apprenticeship for September 2025 to deepen my expertise and gain hands-on experience.  <br>🌱 I’m currently learning advanced topics in digital technologies, including immersive systems and AI-driven applications.  <br>💬 Ask me about optical systems, nanotechnology, or how I blend science with creative pursuits like poetry.  <br>⚡ Fun fact: I enjoy exploring the intersection of technology and creativity, from coding to writing imaginative poetry!
+🔭 I’m currently working on developing skills in web development, artificial intelligence, and cybersecurity.  <br>

+👯 I’m looking to collaborate on projects that involve cutting-edge AI applications, secure web platforms, or innovative solutions in technology.  <br>

+🤝 I’m looking for an apprenticeship for September 2025 to deepen my expertise and gain hands-on experience.  <br>

+🌱 I’m currently learning ...

+💬 Ask me about ...

+⚡ Fun fact: I enjoy .....

 ## 🌐 Socials: